ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 The French version of Wikipedia give a different expression for it : **$$2\times\arctan{\frac{1}{\sqrt{2}}}$$** ,it appears that this is the same value !

-This is related to the tan of the half arc formula.
+This can be verified using the half arc formula.

 [Fonction circulaire réciproque - Wikipedia](https://fr.wikipedia.org/wiki/Fonction_circulaire_r%C3%A9ciproque)
 [Tangent half-angle formula - Wikipedia](https://en.wikipedia.org/wiki/Tangent_half-angle_formula)